2.10.1 Suspension of liability to pay child support when parents reconcile

 The making of a suspension determination does not of itself automatically end collection of any child support arrears by the Registrar that exist at the time of the reconciliation.
 The Registrar may continue to collect arrears while the suspension determination is in place.

-However, parents can discuss their options regarding the collection of arrears during the suspension period with DHS.
+However, parents can discuss their options regarding the collection of arrears during the suspension period with Services Australia.
 For instance, if the liability is registered for collection with the Registrar, before the suspension determination is made, a payee may make an election under CSRC Act section 38A for the Registrar to end collection of the liability and not to collect any arrears (see 5.6.1 on electing to end collection).

-DHS's internal review (objection) process allows parents to ask the Registrar to formally reconsider particular decisions made under child support legislation.
+Services Australia's internal review (objection) process allows parents to ask the Registrar to formally reconsider particular decisions made under child support legislation.

 When the Registrar makes a decision to suspend an administrative assessment or a determination that child support is again payable the Registrar will amend the administrative assessment to reflect those decisions.
 Accordingly, the Registrar will also vary the Child Support Register to reflect the amendments made to the assessment.
 Either parent of a registrable maintenance liability has the right to object to the particulars varied in the Child Support Register (CSRC Act sections 37A, 42C and 80(1); and also see 4.1 for more information on objecting to decisions of the Registrar).